 There are lots of shapes and styles of workouts…weight lifting, powerlifting, bodybuilding, Olympic lifting, power training, and Cross-fit; just a few.

-The circuit idea has much in common with Interval Training which has been around a long time and is the basis of much athletic training.
-Its key principle is to vary a workout or training session between periods of intense effort and rest periods – either passive (pure) rests, or active rests, where the trainer proceeds at a much lower pace.
+The circuit idea has much in common with Interval Training which has been around a long time and is the basis of much athletic training; in fact the interval training term is widely regarded as being only about athletic performance.
+Its key principle is to vary a workout or training session between periods of intense effort, and rest periods – either passive (pure) rests, or active rests, where the trainer proceeds at a much lower pace.
 The result is you get more intense training done in a given period, and more done overall towards improved performance.

 In the Interval Training model, exercise intervals and recovery periods can range from a few seconds to several minutes.
 For example, a short, more intense work interval generally requires greater anaerobic metabolism and the recruitment of muscle fibres that can shorten the fastest, (fast-twitch) fibres which use the anaerobic energy system, while longer, moderately paced intervals typically invoke greater use of the aerobic system.
 (Anaerobic + aerobic briefly described here)